aws-samples/aws-codepipeline-stepfunctions/README.md

-Welcome to __aws-codepipeline-stepfunctions__ project!
+Welcome to the __aws-codepipeline-stepfunctions__ project on AWS Labs!

-How about delegating complex CodePipeline tasks to a proper state machine and keep your pipeline clean and and easy to understand?
+How about delegating complex CodePipeline tasks to a proper state machine and keeping your pipeline clean and easy to understand?

 ![approach-overview](pipeline/docs/codepipeline_statemachine.png)

-This AWS Labs project shows how to integrate AWS CodePipeline and AWS Step Functions state machines.
+This project shows you how to integrate AWS CodePipeline and AWS Step Functions state machines.
 The integration enables developers to build much simpler CodePipeline actions that perform a single task and to delegate the complexity of dealing with workflow-driven behavior associated with that task to a proper state machine engine.
 As such, developers will be able to build more intuitive pipelines and still being able to visualize and troubleshoot their pipeline actions in detail by examining the state machine execution logs.

+## Project structure

+* __app/__ - contains a CloudFormation template that represents the application being deployed via CodePipeline/Step Functions.

+* __pipeline/codepipeline__ - CodePipeline resources

+* __pipeline/statemachines__ - Step Functions resources including the _Deploy_ state machine

+* __pipeline/local_modules__ - required local npm modules

+* __docs__ - documentation-related artifacts

 ## Required Software